 - Student Participants must bring their own packed lunch and water bottle.
 Please note there are NO drinking fountains at the museum.

 - Fanshawe Pioneer Village is located in the Upper Thames Conservation Area.
-Please make sure you enter at 1424 Clark Road and follow the orange directional signs to the Museum Entrance.
+Please make sure you enter through the Conservation Area at 1424 Clark Road and follow the directional signs to the Museum Entrance.
+(Share this with all chaperones.)

 - Our education staff will meet you at the Village’s Visitor Entrance.
 Buses should drive up to the entrance to dropoff and pickup students.